fbgallet/roam-extension-live-ai-assistant/README.md

 # Live AI Assistant

 **Powerful and versatile AI Assistant tailor-made for Roam.
-Rely on efficient built-in prompt, create rich custom prompts or use voice, image or any part of your graph as prompt or context.
-Unlock the full power of advanced Roam queries using simple natural language queries with NL Query Agents!
+Rely on efficient and smart built-in prompts, create rich custom prompts or use voice, image or any part of your graph as prompt or context, change the style of the AI responses or create your custom styles !**

+**Unlock the full power of advanced Roam queries using simple natural language queries with NL Query Agents!
 Discover a new way to interact with your graph with Live Outliner Agent, and structure AI responses exactly as you need.
 Support up-to-date models, and most of existing models through OpenRouter and local ones through Ollama.**

 ### 🆕 New in v.12 (MAJOR UPDATE)